influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/view-functions/aggregates.md

 1970-01-01T00:00:00Z   4
 ```

-The query returns the number of unique field values in the `level description` field key and the `h2o_feet` measurement.
+Returns the number of unique field values in the `level description` field key and the `h2o_feet` measurement.

 ### Common issues with DISTINCT()

 #### DISTINCT() and the INTO clause

-Using `DISTINCT()` with the [`INTO` clause](/enterprise_influxdb/v1.9/query_language/explore-data/#the-into-clause) can cause InfluxDB to overwrite points in the destination measurement.
+Using `DISTINCT()` with the [`INTO` clause](/influxdb/v2.1/query-data/explore-data/#the-into-clause) can cause InfluxDB to overwrite points in the destination measurement.
 `DISTINCT()` often returns several results with the same timestamp; InfluxDB assumes [points](/influxdb/v2.1/reference/glossary/#point) with the same [series](/influxdb/v2.1/reference/glossary/#series) and timestamp are duplicate points and simply overwrites any duplicate point with the most recent point in the destination measurement.

 ##### Example